 Short-term priorities

 Maintain effective co-operation between the EU and Georgia towards a settlement of the conflict within agreed formats, including consultations with a view to establishing ways for appropriate involvement of the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in the deepening of EU-Georgia relations;

+Intensify effective co-operation and coordination between the EU and Georgia on conflict resolution including through regular political dialogue.

 Maintain constructive participation in and ensure the support for the EU, UN, OSCE co-chaired Geneva International Discussions;

-Fully and effectively use the good offices of EU Monitoring Mission Georgia to contribute to stability, normalisation, and confidence building, inter alia through the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements.
+Fully and effectively use the good offices of EU Monitoring Mission Georgia to contribute to [GE: security,] stability, normalisation, and [GE: , and] confidence building, [GE: and safe and normal life for the local communities,] inter alia through the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements.

-Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and EU's non-recognition and engagement policy;
+Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and EU's non-recognition and engagement policy[GE: on which EU and Georgia cooperate];

-Share with the populations across the administrative boundary lines the benefits and opportunities stemming from the EU-Georgia political association and economic integration process, including the EU-Georgia Visa Liberalisation;
+[GE: Undertake joint efforts to] Share with the populations across the administrative boundary lines the benefits and opportunities stemming from the EU-Georgia political association and economic integration process, including the short-stay visa-free regime to the Schegen area;

-Take appropriate steps to encourage trade, freedom of movement and economic ties across the administrative boundary lines, including reviewing of legislation such as the Law on Occupied Territories;
+Take appropriate steps to encourage trade, freedom of movement and economic ties across the administrative boundary lines, including reviewing of legislation such as the Law on Occupied Territories [GE: including reviewing of legislation such as the Law on Occupied Territories];

-Undertake measures to foster people-to-people contacts, confidence-building and reconciliation efforts between communities divided by conflict;
+[GE: Enhance joint efforts and] Undertake measures to foster people-to-people contacts, confidence-building and reconciliation efforts between communities divided by conflict;

+Take further steps to promote sustainable integration of IDPs across the Georgian society (property right, employment, targeted support).

 Medium-term priorities